aq1018/mongoid_taggable_with_context/README.md

     * `@option [ String ] :separator`

-        The tag separator to convert from.
+        The delimiter used when converting the tags to and from String format.
 Defaults to " "

     * `@option [ <various> ] :default, :as, :localize, etc.`